ept/blog/src/student-projects.md

 version control systems such as [Pijul](https://pijul.org/manual/theory.html) and [Darcs](https://en.wikibooks.org/wiki/Understanding_Darcs/Patch_theory).

 **Expressing CRDTs using Datalog**.
 Level: MPhil/PhD.
-Status: available
+Status: one project in progress

 [CRDTs](https://crdt.tech/) are an essential building block for [local-first software](https://www.inkandswitch.com/local-first/), but they are